 Be aware that while being a named driver can be a good way to get cheap learner insurance, it will affect the other person’s premiums in the future if you have an accident while driving.

 If you have your own car the best way to achieve long-term savings on your car insurance is to take out your own policy while still driving on a provisional licence.

 You can start building your no-claims bonus even before you’ve passed your driving test.
 Once you start building your no-claims bonus your premium should drop steadily each year as long as you don’t make any claims

 You won’t risk damaging your friend’s or relative’s no-claims bonus by being a named driver on their policy, plus their insurance premiums will be unaffected.

 Most car insurers will only offer you cover if you’ve already passed your driving test.
 Make sure you shop around and look at companies that specialise in car insurance for learner drivers.

-Use our comparison service at the top of this page to find the best young driver insurance from the best-known providers.
+Use our comparison service at the top of this page to find the best young driver insurance from the largest and best-known providers.
 We’ll show you some of the best learner driver insurance policies from smaller insurance companies, too.